Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 PROJECT_ID

-03 Run container clusters list command (Windows/macOS/Linux) using the ID of the GCP project that you want to examine as the identifier parameter and custom query filters to describe the name and the region of each GKE cluster created for the selected project:
+03 Run container clusters list command (Windows/macOS/Linux) with the ID of the GCP project that you want to examine as the identifier parameter and custom output filters to describe the name and the region of each GKE Autopilot cluster provisioned for the selected project:

 gcloud container clusters list

-04 The command output should return the requested cluster names and their regions:
+04 The command output should return the requested GKE Autopilot cluster identifiers.
+A GKE Autopilot cluster has AUTOPILOT set to {'enabled': True}:

-05 Run container clusters describe command (Windows/macOS/Linux) using the name of the GKE Autopilot cluster that you want to examine as the identifier parameter, to describe the ID of the Customer-Managed Key (CMK) used to encrypt the cluster node pool data:
+05 Run container clusters describe command (Windows/macOS/Linux) with the name of the GKE Autopilot cluster that you want to examine as the identifier parameter, to describe the ID of the Customer-Managed Encryption Key (CMEK) used to encrypt the GKE node data:

 --region=us-central1